HL7/fhir-saner/fsh/ig-data/input/pagecontent/1_overview.md

 #### Quick Assessment
 1. Existing work by [Johns Hopkins University](https://coronavirus.jhu.edu/map.html) in aggregating case data sets and visualizing them addresses national and even regional (at the county level) trends.
-2. Bed availability is an area where there is a great deal of existing work on standards [^1]<sup>,</sup>[^2]<sup>,</sup>[^3]<sup>,</sup>[^4], and use case requirements[^5], but not much prior success, although there are existing Health IT solutions that have this data (not just in the EHR).
+2. Bed availability is an area where there is a great deal of existing work [^1]<sup>,</sup>[^2]<sup>,</sup>[^3]<sup>,</sup>[^4], but not much prior success, although there are existing Health IT solutions that have this data (not just in the EHR).
 If the solution can be interfaced rather than integrated, an implementation can be piloted much faster.
-3. Other resource utilization (e.g., Ventilators, Infusion Pumps, etc.)is available in central monitoring or inventory control solutions, but are not necessarily readily available in the EHR.
+3. Other resource utilization is available in inventory control or central monitoring solutions, but are not necessarily readily available in the EHR.
 This would be a natural evolution from Bed Availability.

 [^1]: [HITSP C47: Resource Utilization Message](http://www.hitsp.org/ConstructSet_Details.aspx?&PrefixAlpha=4&PrefixNumeric=47)